The Botanical Mind: Art, Mysticism and The Cosmic Tree

 Curated by Gina Buenfeld and Martin Clark

-A source of shelter and sustenance, fuel and tools, decoration and adornment, medicine and myth, humanity’s history and evolution is intimately entangled with that of the plant kingdom – an impossibly rich, ancient and abundant form of life on earth, but one utterly different from our own.
 The Botanical Mind: Art, Mysticism and the Cosmic Tree brings together the work of over 50 artists, spanning more than 500 years, to investigate the ongoing significance of the plant kingdom to human life, consciousness and spirituality.
 In doing so it highlights the subjectivity and being of plants, their influence on various knowledge-forms and wisdom-traditions, and how we engage with and activate them in culture, counter-culture, art and music.

 Many of the works in the show revolve around the concept of the Axis Mundi (World Axis) or Cosmic Tree, a universal archetype that appears in the symbolism and mythologies of numerous religions.
 From the giant Ash, Yggdrasil, that connected the Nine Worlds of Norse mythology, to the ‘Tree of Knowledge’ in the Garden of Eden, or the Islamic ‘Tree of Immortality’ – again and again the human condition is connected to the physical and transcendental universe through the image of a plant.

-The exhibition will bring together an extraordinary presentation of trans-cultural art and artefacts, revealing an encoded intelligence inherent in plant forms – patterns that can be thought of as blueprints for the natural world.
+The exhibition brings together an extraordinary presentation of trans-cultural art and artefacts, revealing an encoded intelligence inherent in plant forms – patterns that can be thought of as blueprints for the natural world.
 These same patterns relate to ancient metaphysical beliefs shared by diverse cultures globally, manifest in the connected principles of micro- and macro-cosmos, sacred and fractal geometries, and the psychoactive visions induced by mind-manifesting plant medicines.
 Alongside works by contemporary artists, the exhibition also presents visionary, surrealist, modernist and outsider artists, as well as rare books and manuscripts, antiquarian botanicals, Tantric Yantras, Jain and Hindu cosmological diagrams and Tibetan mandalas.
 Meditating on the role of archetypal images, symbolism and pattern in conveying the place of plants in different worldviews, it brings together both the sacred and secular in an expanded philosophical and ethical engagement with non-human entities.

 Today, there is a greater urgency than ever to reconsider our relationship with the natural world.
 The Botanical Mind proposes a dialogue with alternative worldviews to test the everyday assumptions we make as part of our own.
 Opening up a territory of research focusing on native animist cosmologies and their deeply entwined relationship with plants, it also looks back to the heritage of a contemporary European worldview, exploring the beliefs that existed before our culture was shaped by the scientific revolution and reappraising the ancestral wisdom traditions that were driven underground by the same colonial values of ‘reason’ and ‘progress’ that destroyed indigenous cultures abroad.